 The University of Montana Skaggs School of Pharmacy uses a“rolling admissions process” and completed applications are reviewed as they are received.
 Acceptance decisions will be made after each interview day, so more seats are available earlier in the application cycle.
-Applications not completed by January 5th are LATE and are unlikely be reviewed or considered for an interview.
+Applications not completed by June 3 are LATE and will not be reviewed or considered for an interview.

-In-person interviews at the University of Montana will be scheduled on Saturday November 4, 2017 and on Saturday, February 24, 2018.
-Applicants will be notified by e-mail if they qualify for an interview.
+In-person interviews at the University of Montana are scheduled on Saturday November 3, 2018, Saturday, January 26, 2019, and then scheduled as needed.
+Applicants will be notified by e-mail about two weeks before interview day if they qualify for an interview.
 Admission offers for strong candidates are made within one to two weeks of the interview.
 Most students who are not initially offered a seat in the class will be reviewed for admission or a wait-list offer at the end of the review cycle (early March).